Aleksander Myszuga

 Walery Wysocki in Lviv and with Giovanni Sbriglia in Paris.
 During the last two decades of the 19th century and the first decade of the 20th century he performed with major European opera houses, including making appearances at the Grand Theatre in Warsaw, the Mariinsky Theatre, the Paris Opera, and the Vienna State Opera.
 After retiring from the stage, he taught singing in Kiev from 1905 to 1911 and then in Warsaw from 1911 to 1914.
 He established a music school in Stockholm in 1918.

+WHY IS THIS SUCH A SHORT BIOGRAPHY?
+IT SEEMS TO ME THAT YOU HAVE EDITED IT.
+There is a lot of information on the Ukrainian site.
+Start with this one and include all entries with the name corrected as indicated above.